Sujas-Aggarwal/Fancify/README.md

 It comes in 2 versions dark and light version,
 Thanks for reading.
 Help me Improve it by adding more features in it.
+This Website is Live at : https://fancify.netlify.app , You can check it out